hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 ### Str

-* `str` means string, a sequence of characters, like quiet, asdf, HK_NY and so on.
+* `Str` means string, a sequence of characters, like quiet, asdf, HK_NY and so on.
 * Strings can be created by enclosing characters inside a single quote or double quotes, like `''`,`""`.
 Even triple quotes can be used in Python but generally used to represent multi-line strings and doc-strings.

 **Note**: what if there is a `""` in your line, how do you print this string line?